brian2244/brian2244/README.md

 - 👋 Hi, I’m @brian2244
-- 👀 I’m interested in ...Ai
+- 👀 I’m interested in ...Ai and machine learning
 - 🌱 I’m currently learning ...everything i can about Ai
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...any project
 - 📫 How to reach me ...0701046112
-- 😄 Pronouns: ...hime/he
+- 😄 Pronouns: ...him/he
 - ⚡ Fun fact: ...

 <!---